Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Introduction

+In this article, we will focus on similar far-away-from-equilibrium quantum dynamics for a gas near a quantum critical point.
+We will illustrate that unlike the free expansion examples discussed above, releasing such a quantum critical gas into the vacuum can occur with {\em zero} entropy production.
 Such a peculiar {\it free} expansion which conserves both the energy and entropy is obviously distinct from the previously discussed free expansion, which always comes with entropy production, see Fig.~(\ref{fig:schematic}) a).
 It is also distinct from typical adiabatic expansion processes in thermodynamics which conserve entropy, but {\em do not} conserve energy, Fig.~(\ref{fig:schematic}) b).
-To distinguish this peculiar energy and entropy preserving expansion from the free and adiabatic expansions defined in the standard thermodynamic context \cite{Landau_thermo}, we name such an expansion {\em free conformal expansion}, Fig.~(\ref{fig:schematic}) c).
+To distinguish this peculiar energy and entropy preserving expansion from the free and adiabatic expansions defined in the standard thermodynamic context \cite{Landau_thermo}, we name such an expansion {\em free conformal expansion} ({\it fCE}), Fig.~(\ref{fig:schematic}) c).

 Our main conclusions are two-fold.
-First, when the interactions are tuned to a quantum critical point with dynamical exponent $z=2$, a free conformal expansion can be fully reversible under a time reversible action.
-Second, away from the quantum critical point, a hydrodynamic analysis suggests irreversible dynamics where thermalization occurs at a time scale, $\tau$, that is inversely proportional to the bulk viscosity, $\zeta$, i.e. $\tau \sim 1/\zeta$.
+First, when the interactions are tuned to a quantum critical point with dynamical exponent $z=2$, a {\it fCE} can be fully reversible under a time reversible action.
+Second, away from the quantum critical point, a hydrodynamic analysis suggests irreversible dynamics where thermalization occurs at a time scale, $1/\Gamma$, that is inversely proportional to the bulk viscosity, $\zeta$, i.e. $1/\Gamma \sim 1/\zeta$.
 This time scale approaches infinity when approaching a conformal symmetric critical point.

-In this letter, we focus on an experimentally practical system, a Fermi gas near a Feshbach resonance.
+Although our conclusions apply to a number of strongly interacting scale invariant quantum systems, we will primarily be focused on the application to the resonant Fermi gas in three dimensions.
+At resonance and in the zero-range limit, the Fermi gas is well described by a quantum critical point with dynamical exponent $z=2$ \cite{Sachdev}.
+This should be differentiated from the traditional unitary Fermi gas that does not have the exact conformal symmetry if the gas is near but not exactly at resonance.
+It is beneficial to study this system as it can be precisely manipulated by a number of experimental techniques \cite{Bloch08,Chin10}.
+For this reason, both the reversible dynamics at the critical point and the irreversible dynamics away from the critical point can be readily studied by using Fermi gases and Feshbach resonances.

+The remainder of the article is organized as follows.
+Sec.~\ref{sec:prod} discusses how the conformal and $SO(2,1)$ symmetries equate the expansion dynamics to the dynamics of a gas governed by a fictitious projective Hamiltonian.
+We then discuss how this relation is equivalent to entropy conservation and {\it fCE}.
+In Sec.~\ref{sec:rev} we examine the prospect of reversible dynamics for harmonically trapped unitary Fermi gases.
+In Sec.~\ref{sec:irr} we then consider how the breaking of scale invariance leads to irreversible dynamics for harmonically trapped Fermi gases.
+Our conclusions are presented in Sec.~\ref{sec:conc}.

-\paragraph{Entropy Production in Conformal Expansion}
+\section{Entropy Production in Conformal Expansion}